 7. Work with an Experienced Freight Forwarder

 A reliable and experienced freight forwarder can identify savings opportunities, avoid common pitfalls, and negotiate better rates on your behalf.
-Dantful International Logistics leverages its strong network and expertise to provide cost-effective, one-stop sea freight solutions from China to Canada.
+Dantful.US International Logistics leverages its strong network and expertise to provide cost-effective, one-stop sea freight solutions from China to Canada.

 Choosing the Right Sea Freight Forwarder